Effects of tropical cyclones: Shipping

 The dangerous semicircle is the upper-right corner, with the arrow marking the direction of motion of a Northern Hemisphere storm.
 Note that typhoons, etc. are asymmetrical, and semicircle is a convenient misnomer.

 Mariners have a way to safely navigate around tropical cyclones.
 They split tropical cyclones in two, based on their direction of motion, and maneuver to avoid the right segment of the cyclone in the Northern Hemisphere (the left segment in the Southern Hemisphere).
 Sailors term the right side the dangerous semicircle since the heaviest rain and strongest winds and seas were located in this half of the storm, as the cyclone's translation speed and its rotational wind are additive.
 The other half of the tropical cyclone is called the navigable semicircle since weather conditions are lessened (subtractive) in this portion of the storm (but are still potentially quite hazardous).
 The rules of thumb for ship travel when a tropical cyclone is in their vicinity are to avoid them if at all possible and do not cross their forecast path (crossing the T).
 Those traveling through the dangerous semicircle are advised to keep to the true wind on the starboard bow and make as much headway as possible.
 Ships moving through the navigable semicircle are advised to keep the true wind on the starboard quarter while making as much headway as possible.

 Upon landfall

+Wind damage varies exponentially with wind speed, so that small increases in wind strength can dramatically increase damage.

+Damages rise by about a factor of four for every category increase in the Saffir–Simpson scale.

 The number of $1 billion Atlantic hurricanes almost doubled from the 1980s to the 2010s, and inflation-adjusted costs have increased more than elevenfold.
-The increases have been attributed to climate change and to greater numbers of people moving to coastal areas.
+Increases have been attributed to climate change and people moving to coastal areas.

 The most significant effects of a tropical cyclone occur when they cross coastlines, making landfall then it destroys ships and lives.

 Broken concrete utility pole in Puerto Rico after Hurricane Maria in 2017, which ranks fourth in costliest US tropical cyclones.